 - the historic benchmark index data for the bond issue being sold and for other bond issues being sold.

-- Issuers should be aware they have an important role in determining how bonds will be allocated among syndicate members and ultimate investors.
+4. Issuers should be aware they have an important role in determining how bonds will be allocated among syndicate members.
 Issuers should consider order priority and the designation policies in reviewing the preliminary pricing wire and the Agreement Among Underwriters prior to the sale.
 To a large extent the designation policy controls the distribution of underwriter compensation among the syndicate members.

-- During the marketing of the bonds, the issuer should have sufficient current market information and be in close contact with the lead underwriter.
+8. During the marketing of the bonds, the issuer should have sufficient current market information, have real-time access to the order book (through themselves or their municipal advisor), and be in close contact with the lead underwriter.
 Consider repricing at lower interest rates at the end of the order period, giving consideration to order flow and order volumes.